kyro46/assMarkerQuestion/README.md

 This plugin is using [**OpenLayers 3**](http://openlayers.org) and the [**OL3-Contextmenu**](https://github.com/jonataswalker/ol3-contextmenu) to display even very large images in a "google maps"-style.

+Markers and Polygons can be created by right-clicking, dragging the image itself is done with the left mousebutton.

 As examiner:
 * create and label polygons to describe areas of interest
 * edit form and label of polygons